How worried should we be about Disease X?

 They're calling it Disease X. It's a mysterious illness circulating in a remote part of the Democratic Republic of Congo.
 Current figures: almost 400 cases and 79 deaths.
 International health authorities are monitoring.

 It all started on October 24 when the first patient fell ill with an unidentified sickness.
-Others soon followed, all in the Panzi health zone in Kwango Province.
-But it wasn't until December 1 that the national government was notified.
+Others soon followed, all in Kwango Province, which is more than 400 miles from the capital Kinshasa.
+But it wasn't until more than five weeks later that the national government was notified.

 "At the Emergency Operation Center for Public Health and at the INSP [National Institute of Public Health] — which is in maximum alert mode — we've already positioned central-level teams who will leave within 24 hours to join the [local] health zone," says Dr. Dieudonné Mwamba, the director general of INSP, who spoke in French at a press briefing on Thursday.